afafbioinfo/IPANEMAP/README.md

 ### Visualization options
 IPANEMAP currently relies on VARNA to produce
  - `DrawModels`: If set to `true`, uses VARNA to draw the final, Pareto-optimal, secondary structure models.
- - `DrawCentroids`: If set to `true`, uses VARNA to draw the final, Pareto-optimal, secondary structure models.
+ - `DrawCentroids`: If set to `true`, uses VARNA to draw the centroids associated with all of the clusters.
- - `ShowProbing`: If set to `true`, uses VARNA to draw the final, Pareto-optimal, secondary structure models.
+ - `ShowProbing`:  If set to `true`, uses the reactivities of *the first probing condition* (as specified to the `cond` option, or  `Conditions` section of the config file) to annotate the secondary structure drawings.

 ## How to...
  - How do I perform a *pure thermodynamic*/constraints-free prediction?